goatns90/yeawan2.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently a researcher in Department of urban environment research at the Korea Institute of Machinery and Materials (KIMM), a journey I embarked on in 2019.12.
+I am currently a researcher in department of urban environment research at the Korea Institute of Machinery and Materials (KIMM), a journey I embarked on in 2019.12.
 Before I join KIMM, I received a M.S. degree in Mechanical Engineering from Korea Institute of Machinery and Materials [(advisor: Prof. Hyoungsoo Kim)](https://hyoungsookimm.wixsite.com/filkaist).

 My primary interest lies in developing practical solutions for sampling, removing, and sensing airborne pollutants.
-I develop air pollution control devices including **electrostatic precipitators** and **scrubbers** for semiconductor industries, power plants, and buildings.
+I developed **air pollution control devices** including *electrostatic precipitators* and *scrubbers* for semiconductor industries, power plants, and buildings.
 During COVID-19 pandemic, I developed antimicrobial electrostatic precipitator for airborne pathogen disinfection.
-Currently, I am developing **real-time aerosol mass balance**, and air purifying **ionic fan**.
+Currently, I am developing **real-time aerosol mass balance**, and air purifying **ionic fan**. <p>

+**Technical skills**
+- **MATLAB and PYTHON** for programming and image analysis
+- High speed imaging
+- **CATIA** for 3D CAD and **KEYSHOT** for rendering
+- **ANSYS FLUENT** and **COMSOL MULTIPHYSICS** for CFD
+- Various aerosol measurement devices **APS, SMPS, OPC, ELPI, etc.**
+- Gas analyzers by means of **FT-IR (MIDAC)** and **elecrochemical cells (MRU)**